contactozrcore/zr_logger/README.md

 - Detects and warns about oversized event payloads.
 - Ignores specific predefined events to reduce unnecessary logging.
 - Checks the current FXServer artifact version for known issues.
+- **New documentation on how to use the script in the /shared/config.lua**

 ## Installation
 1. Download the script and place it inside your `resources` folder.